Municipal Borough of Walthamstow: Incorporation

 The incorporation of the parish of Walthamstow as a municipal borough was publicly discussed in 1892 (the population at the 1891 census was 46,346).
 In 1907 and 1908 the possibility of transfer to the County of London was considered by Walthamstow Urban District Council, which would have converted the urban district into a metropolitan borough (1911 population was 124,580).
 After the First World War the Walthamstow Guardian led a campaign to have the district incorporated and a petition was submitted to the privy council in 1920.
 The decision was delayed until 1926 by the Royal Commission on London Government.
 The council had been supplying electricity to the district since 1895 and during the General Strike of 1926 cut off the supply to factories.
 Following the strike, the council was found to be in neglect of duty and this led to the delay of the official grant of borough status until 1929.
 The charter of incorporation was presented by James Henry Thomas, Lord Privy Seal.
 The first mayor was Sir Courtenay Warner.

 Civic works and services

 There was a burial board from 1870 to 1896, when the functions were absorbed by Walthamstow Urban District Council.

 There was a Walthamstow School Board from 1880 to 1903 responsible for elementary education.
 Following the Education Act 1902 this power was transferred to Essex County Council.
-However, as the population of Walthamstow was high enough, it was permitted to take over responsibility from the school board for elementary education.
+However, thanks to the rapid suburban development of London, the population of Walthamstow was high enough, therefore it was permitted to take over responsibility from the school board for elementary education.
 This right continued after the Education Act 1944.

 The borough ran its own tram services until they became the responsibility of the London Passenger Transport Board in 1933.

 Walthamstow Town Hall was built on Orford Road in 1876.
 A new Town Hall was built in Forest Road in 1941.